It is fairly common to spot a Herschel backpack hanging off the shoulders of a preppy teenager that’s riding his bike to school.

 Herschel Supply Co. was founded by Canadian brothers Lyndon and Jamie Cormack in 2009 and saw enormous growth in its founding years.

 In its first year, Herschel sold a remarkable 8,000 backpacks.
-8 years later, Herschel has become a globally recognised brand, selling millions of backpacks and other merchandise to an international audience.
+8 years later, Herschel has become a globally recognized brand, selling millions of backpacks and other merchandise to an international audience.

 Today, Herschel Supply merchandise is sold in more than 5,000 stores worldwide.